 Internal and External Identity

-Robin’s internal locus of identity as an independent young man combats his external identity of a sidekick.
-The term “boy wonder” is shown to reduce Robin to Batman's apprentice.
-This suggests that society created a dependent, inadequate external locus of identity to Robin’s name since “wonder” implies that Robin is an idealist rather than a realist.
+Robin’s internal locus of identity as an independent young man combats his external identity as a sidekick.
+The term “boy wonder” is shown to reduce Robin to his status as Batman's apprentice.
+This suggests that society created a dependent, inadequate external locus of identity for Robin’s name since “wonder” implies that Robin is an idealist rather than a realist.
 Nevertheless, the phrase “boy wonder’s” definition is a “young man who has achieved more than expected for his age,” creating the question as to why Robin had not yet surpassed his universally viewed sidekick status.

-Instead the term “boy wonder” is overshadowed by the title ‘Kid’, that Robin combats throughout the poem.
+Instead, the term “boy wonder” is overshadowed by the title Kid that Robin combats throughout the poem.
 This is evident through the persona’s utilisation of alliteration “robin redbreast/roll” and internal rhyme “over/clover.”
-The techniques stated highlights Robin’s rejection of being identified as a passive sidekick though his hyperactive narrative voice.
-Thus, ‘Kid’ ensnares Robin’s attempt to overcome his external identity through alliteration and internal rhyme.
+The techniques stated highlight Robin’s rejection of being identified as a passive sidekick though his hyperactive narrative voice.
+Thus, Kid ensnares Robin’s attempt to overcome his external identity through alliteration and internal rhyme.

 National Poetry Day 2010: Simon Armitage Reads Kid

 The multifaceted relationship between Batman and Robin challenges Robin’s external identity as a “kid.”
 Armitage’s Robin bears parallel links to Jason Todd who is known as the second Robin in the DC universe.
 In particular, in Under the Hood's Jason Todd (Robin) is referenced as “kid” due to his arrogance.
 The term “kid” suggests that Batman identifies Todd as immature.
 This is explicitly revealed through the first two lines where Robin recounts Batman ordering him to “grow up.”